 The Futures Plan and proposed governance arrangements provide a crucial platform for working collaboratively across sectors, organisations and boundaries on the complex challenges that are not effectively being dealt with separately.
 While the responses to these challenges often need to be industry led, CCA and our councils have an important role in championing these new ways of working better together.

-A Regional Economic Development Steering Group (the Steering Group) has been established to provide overall systems leadership and guide the implementation and review of the Futures Plan, and to provide advice to the Cradle Coast Authority Board (and Tasmanian and Australian Governments when requested) on related regional economic development matters, including prioritising regional investment opportunities through the Investment Framework.
-Five Working Groups have been established from sector experts in the region and are supported by a core team of regional economic development staff provided by the nine councils in the region and the Cradle Coast Authority.
+A Regional Economic Development Steering Group (the Steering Group) has been established to provide overall systems leadership and guide the implementation and review of the Futures Plan, and to provide advice to Cradle Coast Authority’s Board (and Tasmanian and Australian Governments when requested) on related regional economic development matters, including prioritising regional investment opportunities through the Investment Framework.
+Five Working Groups have been established from sector experts in the region and are supported by a core team of regional economic development staff provided by the nine Councils in the region and Cradle Coast Authority.